 Some common indicators of suspicious messages or behaviors include:

 - Unsolicited messages from unknown contacts

-- Messages creating a sense of urgency: e.g., your account will be closed or you’ll miss out on an opportunity if you don’t respond right away.
+- Messages creating a sense of urgency: e.g., your account will be closed, or you’ll miss out on an opportunity if you don’t respond immediately.

-- Requests for personal information or financial transactions: Note that legitimate organizations typically do not request sensitive information or ask for financial transactions through WhatsApp.
+- Requests for personal information or financial transactions: Legitimate organizations typically do not request sensitive information or ask for financial transactions through WhatsApp.

 - Too-good-to-be-true offers: If you are promised high returns with little to no risk, gifts, or substantial discounts, it’s likely a scam.

 Impacts of WhatsApp Scams

 Falling victim to WhatsApp scams can lead to a range of negative consequences, impacting not only the direct victim but also their friends, family, and the broader community.